krakenjs/swaggerize-routes/README.md

 ### Path Parameters

-The file and directory names in the handlers directory can represent path parameters.
+The file and directory names in the handlers directory can also represent path parameters.

 For example, to represent the path `/users/{id}`: